devstream-io/website/blog/2022-04-20-minikube/index.md

 ❌  Exiting due to DRV_DOCKER_NOT_RUNNING: Found docker, but the docker service isn't running.
 Try restarting the docker service.
 ```

-Ok, It doesn’t matter, just needs Docker to install.
+Ok, it doesn’t matter; we need to install Docker.
 In my previous article [How to Create a Local Kubernetes Cluster from the Ground Up](/blog/local-k8s-with-kind#install-docker), I introduced how to "Install Docker".
-So, Let's continue with Docker installed.

-After the Docker is installed, you ask me what you'll need in total?
+After the Docker is installed, what we'll need in total?

 - A not too bad computer;
-- Internet connection;
+- Internet connections;
-- Container or virtual machine manager, such as: Docker, Hyper-V, KVM, VirtualBox, or VMware Workstation ...
+- Container or virtual machine hypervisor, such as: Docker, Hyper-V, KVM, VirtualBox, or VMware Workstation ...

 Let's try to run `minikube start` again.
-This command is time-consuming the first time you use it, especially if the network speed is slow.
-Feel free and take a cup of coffee then come back to see the result.
+This command is time-consuming the first time you use it, especially if the network speed is low.
+Feel free to have a cup of coffee then come back to see the result.

 2000 years later...